21 minute read

 There are five options for type class derivation on Scala 3.

 Below follow options for specific libraries.
-I haven’t yet had a chance to test these out on large-scale codebases, so your mileage (and compile times) may vary.
+I haven’t yet had a chance to test these out in large-scale codebases, so your mileage (and compile times) may vary.

 circe instances